isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/3b-request-for-a-certificate-of-good-standing.md

   <tr>
     <td>
       <ul>
-        <li style="text-align: justify">Requests for Certificates of Good Standing or Letters of Confirmation may take around 3 to 6 weeks to process, commencing when all required supporting documents and information have been received.
+        <li style="text-align: justify">Requests for a Certificate of Good Standing or a Letter of Confirmation may take around 3 to 6 weeks to process, commencing when all required supporting documents and information have been received.
 Applications that are incomplete, complex or submitted during the peak period from January to March may require more time to process.</li>
         <li style="text-align: justify">Please also note that the LSRA only issues electronic Certificates of Good Standing or Letters of Confirmation.</li>
       </ul>
     </td>